KHP-Informatics/DNAscan/README.md

  ```bash
 python3 /path/to/DNAscan/scripts/DNAscan.py -format fastq -in data1.fq.gz -in2 data2.fq.gz -reference hg19 -alignment -variantcalling -expansion -out /path/to/outdir/ -mode fast
 ```
-Note that the json repeat-specification files to be specified in paths.py.
-For a guide about how to create a json repeat-specification file see the this [LINK](https://github.com/Illumina/ExpansionHunter/wiki/Inputs) to the ExpantionHunter instructions.
+Note that the json repeat-specification files must be specified in paths_and_configs.py.
+For a guide on how to create a json repeat-specification file see the this [LINK](https://github.com/Illumina/ExpansionHunter/wiki/Inputs) to the ExpantionHunter instructions.
 Two examples of such files. for the C9orf72 repeat and ataxin2 repeat are in DNAscan/repeats folder.

 #### Running DNAscan on a subregion of the human region